 What causes it?

 With little by way of clinical research concerning hard flaccid, much of the theories relating to the pathophysiology are based on our observations of the patients who present in clinic.
 However, in combination with the knowledge of anatomy and pain mechanisms an understanding has been developed which has enabled us to provide treatment solutions.

 Injury to the penis and stress are likely drivers for this condition.
-Our own practice at Core Body Clinic has observed many patients who present having engaged in excessive masturbation, exhaustive sex or who have attempted penis enhancement stretching.
+Our own practice at Core Body Clinic has observed many patients who present having engaged in excessive masturbation, exhaustive sex or who have attempted penis enhancement stretching, like jelking.
 Such situations see the penile muscles in sustained contractile states leading to venous compression in the penis.
 The blood vessels therefore failing to empty when in a flaccid state with blood remaining in the erectile tissue.
 Erectile tissue fatigue occurs, as one would see in many other muscle tissues in the body.
 An almost spasm like behaviour where the regulatory control of erectile function is lost, and the erectile tissue fails to disengage fully.
 Likewise, in a continued semi stimulated state, the tissue struggles to fully erect because it has lost the normal feedback mechanism.
 Autonomic and central nervous systems control erectile function and in states of fatigue the central and parasympathetic nervous system can no longer regulate this function.
-Pain is common due to tissue injury and chemical irritation of nerve endings, caused by fatigue chemicals.
+Pain is sometimes a feature due to tissue injury and chemical irritation of nerve endings, caused by fatigue chemicals.
 This further results in anxiety and distress.
 We know that psychological drivers transfer into biological processes and also the phyical injury gives rise to anxiety.
 Stress causes the release of cortisol, adrenaline and no-adrenaline resulting in increased blood flow to the pelvic area.
-Exposing already traumatised blood vessels to increased blood flow only helps to drive the process and maintain a hard-flaccid state.
+This exposes already traumatised blood vessels to increased blood flow only helping to drive the process and maintain a hard-flaccid state.